top of page

 Too often, in fact let's be real, by default, our perceptions of others are shadows of our past, unclosed hurts and fantasies.
 We are looking now but see yesterday.

-So when it comes to communication, we then confuse words with the meaning we've come up with or expect someone who loves us to read our minds.
+So when it comes to communication, we then confuse words with a meaning we've already brought to the table thanks to implicit expectations, and we may also expect someone who loves us to read our minds.

 Then we tell ourselves, I'll avoid the threat of rejection using these forms of communication...